 Run by the family Roulleau since 1948, its owners haven’t stopped to entertain and innovate.
-They started programming different films in the same week and proposed a preview every Tuesday which welcome over the years the biggest stars of cinema.
-In 1969 they were the first to create a loyalty card.
+They started programming different films in the same week and proposed a preview every Tuesday, which welcomed the biggest cinema stars over the years.
+In 1969 Le Studio 28 was the first to create a loyalty card.

 Studio 28 is more than a cinema; it’s a real place of life in Montmartre.
 There’s also a bar and a winter garden for drinks (with or without the movies).
 Address: 10 Rue Tholozé

 8. Chez Plumeau

-Chez Plumeau is located on Place du Calvaire, a stone’s throw from Espace Dali and a bit away from the perpetual hustle and bustle of Montmartre.
+The bistro Chez Plumeau is located on Place du Calvaire, a stone’s throw from Espace Dalí and a bit away from the perpetual hustle and bustle of Montmartre.

 Place du Calvaire is a pretty square, quiet, picturesque, and with a great view of the Eiffel Tower.
 The stairway – rue du Calvaire is very picturesque too.

-Chez Plumeau replaced the former Auberge du Coucou, which became the famous cabaret loved by artists in the 1950s.
-Today it works as a bistro proposing decent French food and one of the most beautiful terraces in Montmartre.
+Chez Plumeau replaced the former Auberge du Coucou, a famous cabaret much loved by the Montmartre artists in the 1950s.
+Today it offers decent French food and one of the most beautiful terraces in Montmartre.

 Have lunch or just a drink in the shade of a graceful hundred-year-old wisteria.
-This terrace is very pleasant in the summer but also in winter when it is covered and heated.
-Inside, old stones, blond paneling, and dark wood furniture complete the warm Savoyard chalet atmosphere.
+This terrace is delightful in the summer but also in winter when it is covered and heated.
+Inside, old stones, light brown paneling, and dark wood furniture give the place a warm Savoyard chalet atmosphere.

 9. Dear Freedom

-The Square Nadar pays hommage to Félix Tournachon (1820-1910), nicknamed Nadar, pioneer of photography in France and the world.
-This is a quiet beautiful square, the seat of one of Montmartre’s reservoirs built in the Neo-Byzantine style of the Sacré-Coeur.
+The Square Nadar pays homage to the photographer Félix Tournachon (1820-1910), nicknamed Nadar, pioneer of photography in France and the world.
+This is a quiet, beautiful square, the seat of one of Montmartre’s reservoirs built in the Neo-Byzantine style of the Sacré-Coeur.
 There are sophoras, oaks, and trees from Judea too.

-A statue represents the knight Jean-François de la Barre, from Abbeville near Amiens.
+The statue on the square represents the knight Jean-François de la Barre, native of Abbeville near Amiens.
 The knight was very interested in the philosophy of Voltaire and the Enlightenment in general and frequented the anti-religious and protest circles of Abbeville.
-The Chevalier de la Barre was beheaded and burned in 1766 for his refusal to take off his hat when a religious procession passed.
+The Chevalier de la Barre was beheaded and burned in 1766 to refuse to take off his hat when a religious procession passed.